Anasousa11/HomeRoots/README.md

 - One **Lesson** → Many **LessonProgress** records
 - **LessonProgress** links both Students and Lessons together

-This structure allows tracking of lesson completion and grading across multiple students.
+This structure allows user to track lessons completed and grades for multiple students.

 ---